 Our teaching staff is made up of renowned and active composers.
 Under a personalised tutorship, students will be able to create their own itinerary according to their own creative criteria:

 In order to make these musical projects reality, the Taller de Músics has agreements with orchestras and other instrumental formations.
 On the other hand, our Management & Productions department offers an ideal framework for the professional development of students of the Composition specialisation.

-The profile of the student who accesses studies in the specialisation of Composition is that of a student who knows styles, historical periods and representative formations.
+The profile of the student who accesses studies with specialisation in Composition is that of a student who knows styles, historical periods and representative formations.
 The student must be able to recognise habitual forms, both auditively and through a score, and to place himself rhythmically and harmonically.
 They must know how to use musical notation to write and read.
-They must also show a basic knowledge of instrumentation, counterpoint, and choral music. and show a predisposition to relate knowledge, skills, and abilities to build music.
-They must also be able to develop their own work strategies in order to overcome academic or practical challenges and to able to express artistic opinions and appraisals in a respectful and coherent manner.
+They must also show a basic knowledge of instrumentation, counterpoint, and choral music and show a predisposition to relate knowledge, skills, and abilities to build music.
+They must also be able to develop their own work strategies in order to overcome academic or practical challenges and to be able to express artistic opinions and appraisals in a respectful and coherent manner.

-The syllabus of the Bachelor of Music consists of 4 academic courses of 60 ECTS credits each, distributed across subjects of different categories:
+The syllabus of the Bachelor in Music consists of 4 academic courses of 60 ECTS credits each, distributed across subjects of different categories: